Best Facts about Alcatraz Island in San Francisco that Will Blow Your Mind

 Occupation and Protests on Alcatraz

 However, that wasn’t the end for the infamous island.
 In 1964, it was occupied by Native American activists.
-Their aim was to protest federal policies related to American Indians.
+They aimed to protest federal policies related to American Indians.
 They remained on the island until 1971.

 Escape Attempts from the Inescapable Alcatraz Prison

 The “inescapable” reputation gained by the Alcatraz prison was due to the numerous failed escape attempts carried out by its inmates, most of whom were killed during these attempts or drowned in the turbulent waters of the Francisco Bay.
-The most notorious and intricate escape attempt was carried out by Frank Morris, John Anglin, and Clarence Anglin.
+Frank Morris, John Anglin, and Clarence Anglin carried out the most notorious and intricate escape attempt.
 They attempted to dig a tunnel through the wall using a metal spoon and an electric drill they handmade from a stolen vacuum cleaner motor.
-They also created a full raft made out of 50 raincoats.
+They also created a whole raft made out of 50 raincoats.

 While the FBI investigation into the case concluded with the assumption that the escaped inmates drowned since they were never found, recent findings (as recent as 2014) suggest that they may have been successful after all.
 Some of the escapees’ family members and friends also reported seeing them and receiving letters from them years after their escape.